ericlackey/netsuite-field-finder/README.md

 ### 0.17
 - Allow the use of arrow up/down keys to select the next field in the dropdown list
 - Allow the use of enter/tab key to select the selected field in the dropdown list
+- Prevent the footer from hiding the last option when scrolling field list with mouse

 ### 0.16
 - Create first version with both Firefox and Chrome support